Ellerbach/LegoDimensions/LegoDimensionsProtocol.md

 The portal or Lego Dimensions Starter Kit that are supported are the non XBox ones.
 The Xbox are currently not documented.

+The vendor ID `0x0E6F` is and the product ID `0x0241`.
+Any other like the Xbox one (0x0141) won't work with this protocol.

 ## Generalities

 All messages sent and receive are always 32 bytes.
 They are always padded with 0 to complete the side.